mountainvictor/mountainvictor.github.io/_posts/2024-08-01-cobalt-lake-5040-peak.md

 The FSR was recently repaired in May/June 2024, thanks to the ACC contacting local services.
 Almost any sedan will get up to the trailhead, but a 4x4 is still recommended for keeping the gravel road intact.
 If you're tackling the trail in winter months, make sure to check snow conditions via [DriveBC webcam at Taylor River] (https://images.drivebc.ca/bchighwaycam/pub/html/www/207.html) or [Sentinel Hub] (https://browser.dataspace.copernicus.eu/?zoom=14&lat=49.19155&lng=-125.30457&themeId=DEFAULT-THEME&datasetId=S2_L2A_CDAS&fromTime=2024-02-12T00%3A00%3A00.000Z&toTime=2024-08-12T00%3A00%3A00.000Z&layerId=1_TRUE_COLOR&demSource3D=%22MAPZEN%22&cloudCoverage=100&dateMode=MOSAIC) - both resources recommended by ACC.

 # The Hike Up
-As it was raining, we started the hike later than we normally would, around noon.
+As it was rainy Tuesday, we started the hike later than we normally would, around noon.
 To our surprise, despite the weather and the fact that it was a weekday, we were still greeted by around 10 hikers at the traihead, and met another 5-6 groups of hikers on the way up.
 On a sunny summer weekend, the trail will easily be packed so you'll want to start ideally before 9am or after 4pm to avoid traffic.

+## Final Checks before Starting
+We made sure our backpacks were covered properly with rain covers, and changed into our waterproof rain shell and rain pants.
+We also wore breathable, sweat-wicking base layers - from experience, the least pleasant thing hiking in the rain is overheating in damp, form-fitting base layers.

+Also make sure to:
+1) Download any map you may need beforehand - without saying, there is no cell reception throughout the trail.

+2) Lock your vehicle - we encountered a hiker who forgot to lock theirs and had to head back to do so.
+Although it's a fairly safe area, you can never be too careful!

+3) Bring hiking poles.
+They truly make a difference.
+We personally did not use them too much when hiking up, but they were a gamechanger on the way down - especially when the trail was muddy and slippery.

+## The Relentless Incline
+As soon as we started, we were enveloped by lush tree branches and tree roots.

 TBC